K0b3Bryant/quant_bryan/README.md

 # Quant Bryan
-A collection of all my quantitative stuff.
+A collection of all my public quantitative stuff.